All Products

 End: true

-In this example, the following scopes are involved:
+In the preceding example, the following scopes are involved:

 • Parallel1 and Pass4 share the my-wkfl scope.